javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 - The inner Lexical Environment corresponds to the current execution of  `say`.
 It has a single variable: `name`, the function argument.
 We called `say("John")`, so the value of `name` is `"John"`.
 - The outer Lexical Environment is the global Lexical Environment.

-The inner Lexical Environment one has the `outer` reference to the outer one.
+The inner Lexical Environment has the `outer` reference to the outer one.

 **When a code wants to access a variable -- it is first searched in the inner Lexical Environment, then in the outer one, then the more outer one and so on until the end of the chain.**